ApolloZhu/en/source/_posts/shimming-swiftui-apis-by-hacking-overload-resolution.md

 }
 ```

-Since these are "Declarations from other files in the same module," they are "better" than declarations from imported SwiftUI framework.
+Since these are "Declarations from other files in the same module," they are "better" than declarations imported from the SwiftUI framework.
 As they are available on iOS 14, the compiler will happy take these shims over the actual SwiftUI APIs.

 ## Migration